-When biomasses are compared often the concept of dry mass is used.
+When biomasses are compared, the concept of dry mass is often used.
 The dry mass is the total mass less the water mass of an individual.
 The total mass is also called fresh mass.
-To use dry mass instead of fresh mass is useful because among living beings there are differences related to the proportion of water within their body and such differences can distort the quantitative analysis of incorporated organic material.
+To use dry mass instead of fresh mass is useful because, among living organisms, there are differences related to the proportion of water within their body and such differences can distort the quantitative analysis of incorporated organic material.

 18. What do energy pyramids represent?

-Energy pyramids represent the amount of available energy in each trophic level of the food chain.
+Energy pyramids represent the amount of available energy on each trophic level of the food chain.

 19. Into which type of energy is the light used in photosynthesis transformed?

-The luminous energy used in photosynthesis is transformed into chemical energy.
+The light energy used in photosynthesis is transformed into chemical energy.

-20. Can the amount of available energy in a given trophic level be larger than the available energy in inferior trophic levels?
-What does that condition means to the conformation of the energy pyramids?
+20. Can the amount of available energy on a given trophic level be larger than the available energy on lower trophic levels?
+What does that condition mean for the shape of energy pyramids?

-A superior trophic level always has less available energy than inferior trophic levels.
-This is because in each trophic level only a fraction of the organic material of the level below is incorporated into the consumers (into their bodies).
-The other part is eliminated as waste or is used in the metabolism as energy source.
-Therefore it is never possible to have energy pyramids with inverted conformation, i.e., with the tip to the bottom and the base to the top.
-It is also not possible to have superior trophic levels with a variable dimension larger than inferior ones.
+An upper trophic level always has less available energy than lower trophic levels.
+This is because on each trophic level, only a fraction of the organic material of the level below is incorporated into the consumers (into their bodies).
+The other part is eliminated as waste or is used by the metabolism as energy source.
+Therefore, it is never possible to have energy pyramids with an inverted shape, that is, with the tip on the bottom and the base on the top.
+It is also not possible to have upper trophic levels with a variable dimension larger than inferior ones.
 In every energy pyramid, from the base to the top, the size of the variable dimension decreases.

 21. What is the gross primary production of an ecosystem?
 How does GPP relate to photosynthesis?

-Gross primary production of an ecosystem, or GPP, is the quantity of organic material found in a given area in a given period.
+The gross primary production of an ecosystem, or GPP, is the quantity of organic material found in a given area at a given period.

-23. What are the destinations of the organic material fabricated by the producers?
+23. What are the destinations of the organic material made by producers?

-Part of the organic material synthesized by the producers is consumed as energy source for the metabolism of the own producer individual.
-The other part is incorporated (into the body) and becomes available to heterotrophic beings of the ecosystem.
-In each following trophic level part of the organic material is used in the metabolism of the individuals of the level, the other part is eliminated as waste and only a fraction is incorporated and becomes available as food for the following level.
+Part of the organic material synthesized by producers is consumed as an energy source for the metabolism of producers.
+The other part is incorporated (into its body) and becomes available to heterotrophic organisms in the ecosystem.
+On each following trophic level, part of the organic material is used in the metabolism of the individuals on the level, the other part is eliminated as waste and only a fraction is incorporated and becomes available as food for the following level.

-24. What is the formula of the net primary production (NPP)?
-How does NPP relate to the energy pyramids?
+24. What is the formula for net primary production (NPP)?
+How does NPP relate to energy pyramids?

-Net primary production is the gross primary productivity less the organic material consumed as energy source in the metabolism of the producers: NPP = GPP – (organic material spent in aerobic respiration).
-It represents the organic material available in the first trophic level.
+Net primary production is the gross primary productivity minus the organic material consumed as an energy source in the metabolism of producers: NPP = GPP – (organic material spent in aerobic respiration).
+It represents the organic material available on the first trophic level.

-The base of the energy pyramids must represent the NPP and not the GPP since the idea of these pyramids is to show the available energy in each trophic level of the food chain.
+The base of energy pyramids must show NPP and not GPP, since the idea of these pyramids is to show the available energy on each trophic level of the food chain.